rya-sge/access-denied/_posts/2026-07-28-conditional-tokens-eli10.md

 - A "Bob wins" sticker can be handed in for one coin from the box.
 - An "Alice wins" sticker is now worth nothing.
 So is a "Carol wins" sticker.

+> **The grown-up name.** The judge's announcement is a call to `reportPayouts`, and what they submit is a **payout vector**, one number per answer.
+Handing a sticker in for money is **redeeming a position** (`redeemPositions`).
+"Written down once and never changed" is enforced by a single check in the code, which refuses a second announcement for the same question.

 There is a slightly cleverer version of this for questions that are not simple win-or-lose.
 Imagine the question was "how many goals will be scored, somewhere between 0 and 10?"
 The shop sets up two answers, "low" and "high".
 If the real result is 9 goals, the judge does not pick just one.
 The judge says the high sticker is worth nine tenths of a coin and the low sticker is worth one tenth.
 The two amounts still add up to exactly one coin, so the money box still balances.
 The idea is the same, only the split is fractional.